recentfahim/birthday_wish/README.md

 docker-compose exec web python manage.py test
 ```

 When you up the docker it'll run the scheduler automatically.
-I've added a test scheduler `test_sum`, it'll run every one minute.
+I've added a test scheduler `test_sum`, it'll run every 10 minute.
 Just to see if it's working.

 The birthday scheduler is configurable from settings you can change the value of `BIRTHDAY_WISH_HOUR` and `BIRTHDAY_WISH_MINUTE` it'll auto run the birthday wish in that time of the day.